-Long story short - three things are happening right now which creates an enormous amount of opportunity for people to create a digital business (or two).
+Long story short - three things are happening right now which creates an enormous amount of opportunity for anyone to create a digital business (or two).

 - The ongoing and parallel transition to a digitised and digitalised economy